Technigo/project-mongo-api/README.md

 `MONGO_URL` - Get your Conncection String from [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register).

-`RESET_DB` - if you choose to uncomment that part of the seedDatabase function.
+`RESET_DB` - If you choose to uncomment that part of the seedDatabase-function.
 ## API Reference

 #### Get all movies